paosch/CV/README.md

 #### Teamwork
 - I am a great collaborator and easily adapt to my role in a team.
 In my last job, my boss and team mates praised my positive influence and saw it as crucial to the success of our team projects.
 My enthusiasm, contribution, hard work, and the ability to create a pleasant working atmosphere for the team were mentioned in my yearly appraisals both by managers and colleagues.
 Last Christmas I was working as a translator in Cision and we were short of staff.
 I took on a great amount of extra work (the deputy team leader's coordination, delivery and translation tasks plus another colleague's translation tasks).
 We still managed to meet the deadlines and targets and there were no customer complaints.
-- In Makers Academy, I have been thanked several times through our communication channel for good pair-programming
+- In Makers Academy, I have been thanked several times through our communication channel for good pair-programming and group work

 #### Attention to detail
 I have a good eye for detail, I often notice small things that other people fail to see.
 I developed this useful skill during my entire translation career.
 I have always edited my work thoroughly in order to provide customers with the highest-quality translation possible.